Theoretical interpretation of Pass 8 Fermi-LAT $e^+ + e^-$ data: Analysis and results

 $\chi_{\rm{red}}^2$ is 3.0 for the MED and 1.6 for the MAX model and the energies where the fit does not provide a good representation of data are around $40-90$ GeV and for $E>250$ GeV.
 This can be seen in Figure \ref{fig:chi2}, where we break down the contributions to $\chi^2$ from the different energy bins.
 The MAX propagation model is significantly better than the MED model ($\Delta \chi^2=54$).
 However, Figure \ref{fig:chi2} shows that the MAX model also does not reproduce well the $e^++e^-$ in some energy ranges, especially at high energies.

-The same result is also obtained for a different choice of the SNR density distribution.
-We performed the same analysis as for Figure \ref{fig:SNRsmoothGreen} (in the MED case) but for the L04 SNR distribution rather than G15.
-The results are not significantly different.
-In fact, the results are the same as those reported in Table \ref{tab:SNRsmoothGreen} for G15, except for the $E_{tot, {\rm SNR}}$ parameter which now is $(4.49\pm 0.19)\times 10^{48}$ erg.
+We repeated Analysis-2 using L04 instead of G15 for the SNR distribution (in the MED case) finding very similar results as those reported in Table \ref{tab:SNRsmoothGreen} for G15, except for the $E_{tot, {\rm SNR}}$ parameter which now is $(4.49\pm 0.19)\times 10^{48}$ erg.
 Indeed the spatial distribution in L04 does not change the spectral shape of the SNR contribution and only predicts a $15\%$ lower flux because the L04 density of SNRs is slightly greater than the G15 profile at the Earth position.
+As discussed in the Appendix \ref{ap:sp}, this picture does not seem to change if we include a spiral arm pattern in the distribution of SNRs to account for the presence of the Milky Way arms.
+In fact, when passing from the smooth distributions considered above to a more realistic one where sources are located along the arms, the electrons emitted by SNRs have to cover a larger distance before reaching Earth.
+As a consequence, their spectrum is softened by energy losses and therefore the tension with the potential hardening at high energies suggested by {\it Fermi}-LAT data becomes even stronger.

+We also tested the alternative propagation models Kappl2015 and Genolini2015.
+The best fit parameters that we find with these models are reported in Table~\ref{tab:SNRsmoothGreen} while in Fig.~\ref{fig:SNRsmoothGreen} we show the plot of the flux of the different components compared to {\it Fermi}-LAT data.
+The results we obtain with the Kappl2015 model are very similar to the ones we have with MAX model with the same $\chi^2$ and $\gamma_{\rm SNR}$ and with a slighlty greater $E_{tot, \rm SNR}$.
+On the other hand the Genolini2015 propagation setup gives a worse $\chi_{\rm red}^2$ of 2.8 with $\gamma_{\rm SNR}$ similar to the MAX and Kappl2015 cases.

-In general, the model with a smooth distribution of SNRs appears inadequate especially above 50 GeV, where the Fermi-LAT data suggest a potential break.
+In general, the model with a smooth distribution of SNRs appears inadequate especially above 50 GeV, where the {\it Fermi}-LAT data suggest a potential break.
 This might suggest that the {\it Fermi}-LAT spectral measurement requires a more detailed investigation of the mid/high energy range, where nearby SNRs (including the powerful Vela SNR) might have a role.